vickymzheng/transclosures/README.md

 * default_out.trans_mapping - This gives the component mapping of each node (from the paper, this is UF).
 The first column is a node id and the second column is the component it is mapped to.
 * default_out.trans_stats - This gives a summary of our application's findings.

-Note that on the example data set provided, our application took about 2 minutes to finish running.
+Note that on the example data set provided, our application took about 2 minutes to finish running on 200,00 reads.